caleb-vear/NuSelfUpdate/README.md

 Building The Project
 --------------------
-While the simplest way to get your hands on NuSelfUpdate is via nuget it is possible you might like to make your own modifications and then build them.
+While the simplest way to get your hands on NuSelfUpdate is via nuget it is possible you may like to make your own modifications and then build them.
 This can useful if for example you complete a new feature and it hasn't been pulled into the main repository yet.

-Running the build is simple, all you have to do is fire up powershell navigate to the source directory root and run the following:
+Running the build is simple, all you have to do is fire up powershell navigate to the source repository root and run the following:

     PS> .\psake.sp1